UnixVextor/CheatSheet/KPIT-Notes/KPIT_01.md

 <p style="text-align: center;">V-Model Life Cycle</p>

 ### V-Model: Verification vs Validation
-**Verification:** It involves a static analysis method(review) ==done without executing code.== It is the process of evaluation of the product development process to find whether specified requirements meet.
+**Verification:** It involves a static analysis method(review)
+<span style="color: #85C9FF">done without executing code.</span> It is the process of evaluation of the product development process to find whether specified requirements meet.

-**Validation:** It involves dynamic analysis method(functional, non-functional), ==testing is done by executing code== Validation is the process to classify the software after the completion of the development process to determine whether the software meets the customer expectations and requirements.
+**Validation:** It involves dynamic analysis method(functional, non-functional), <span style="color: #85C9FF">testing is done by executing code</span> Validation is the process to classify the software after the completion of the development process to determine whether the software meets the customer expectations and requirements.

 ### V-Model: What is Integration Testing?
-**Integration Testing** is ==integration Test Plans are develop during the software Design Phase== These test verify that groups created tested independent can coexist and communicate among themselves.
+**Integration Testing** is <span style="color: #85C9FF">integration Test Plans are develop during the software Design Phase</span> These test verify that groups created tested independent can coexist and communicate among themselves.

 ---
 ## HIL (Hardware-In-Loop)